Rába (company): History

-In 1957, the members of the Pattantyús brigade: János Bors, Jenő Kapuváry, Lajos Maróti, Sándor Pécsi and Sándor Rátz received the Kossuth Prize for the innovative heat treatment process introduced in the production of the crankshaft of Ganz-Jendrassik engines.

-In 1963, following a government decision, a license was purchased for the production of diesel engines, which will be the engine of Hungarian buses and trucks in the coming years.
-The production of undercarriages will be multiplied and modernized.
-Big investments are starting.

-The first results of the technological development are completed in 1967: Ikarus presents the first copies of the 200 bus family on the BNV, for which the rear axle and the MAN-licensed engine are provided by RÁBA.

-The new engine factory was inaugurated in 1969 (the old engine factory has since become a maintenance workshop).
-Production of tractors for the 16-tonne RÁBA truck and 22-tonne 3-axle trailers begins.

-In 1973, a license was purchased from the American manufacturer Steiger for the production of heavy agricultural tractors, to which other agricultural machines connected to it were also made.
-The 10,000th chassis is completed.

-Since 1974, the factory has been exporting more and more rear axles, including to the United States, where Steiger has close ties with the tractor factory.

-1980 DAF 241 cabs appear on trucks.
+The company was founded by local investor groups in Győr in 1896.

+In 1899, the Rába had started to export to foreign countries: it supplied railway passenger carriages to Egypt, the East Indies, Southern Africa, city tramcars to Amsterdam and Antwerp.
+The carriages of the London underground railway were constructed and manufactured in the Rába company.
+The London Underground Railway ordered 30 multiple-unit trains, 66 passenger cars for multiple-unit trains and bogies.
+In 1904, the production of the first petrol engine powered trucks started.
+In 1914, the company started to produce its first passenger automobiles: The RÁBA Alpha.
+The steward's office ordered a special RÁBA Grand for the personal use of Emperor Charles I of Austria.

 Rába's trucks originally used cabins supplied by West German MAN, but from 1980 on DAF's F241 cabin was used.
 A few Roman cabs (of MAN origins) were also supplied from Romania in return for engines.
 Rába's engine mainstay was itself of MAN origins, with the old D21 inline-six diesel massaged up to 300 PS with the help of turbocharging and intercooling.

-In the eighties, the development of the Rába H-series military car family began.
-Initially, they are fitted with Kamaz, later DAF cabs.
-Their mass-produced models have been made for the army since 2003.
 In the 1980s, Rába built no more than about 2,000 trucks per year, although it was Hungary's third biggest employer.
 Being an important provider to Hungarocamion, a publicly operated international trucking firm, helped raise their international profile.
 In 1985, Rába's business mostly consisted of engine and axle manufacturing, with only 15% of turnover being represented by trucks.
-Of these trucks, however, nearly 90 per cent were exported, with the lion's share going to Yugoslavia.
+Of these trucks, however, nearly 90 per cent were exported, with most going to Yugoslavia.
 In 1986, Rába introduced a more powerful, 370 PS diesel engine (D11TLL) in order to help their trucks compete internationally and to meet Hungarocamion's needs.
 The new engine range was loosely based on the earlier MAN units, but were now of 11.05 litres, and were developed together with the Linz Institute of Graz, Austria.